rubrikinc/rubrik-cookbook-for-chef/README.md

 rubrik_win_sa_pass | Rubrik123!

 Note that 'rubrik_win_sa_user' and 'rubrik_win_sa_pass' are optional, and will only be required if installing the connector on a Windows system.
+If these are omitted then the service will run as LocalSystem.

 ## Detail
 The resources and providers used are defined in `libraries/rubrik_api.rb`, this module is subject to on-going development.